-New or worsening problem speaking
+- New or worsening problem speaking

-    - Shortness of breath, chest pain, or are coughing up more mucus
+- Shortness of breath, chest pain, or coughing up more mucus

 - Swelling around your wound or underneath your scalp that does not go away within 2 weeks or is getting worse

-    - Side effects from a medicine (do not stop taking a medicine without talking to your doctor first)
+- Side effects from a medicine (do not stop taking a medicine without talking to your provider first)

 Last reviewed on: 7/17/2022